dseguy/phptips/tips/coalesce_is_null.rst

-?? looks dumb: it reads : if it is null, use null as default.
+``??`` looks dumb.
+It looks like : if it is null, use null as default.

 the if() command is long to type.

+Is there another way to handle this issue?

 .. image:: ../images/coalesce_is_null.png